IntelliHubIoT/AzureIoTFieldGateway/README.md

 Once you have setup your raspberry Pi copy the raspberry-IoTHub-Server.js file from the raspberry directory of this solution to your device.
 To make copying files easy I am using [FileZilla](https://filezilla-project.org/) which is connecting to the Pi using SFTP.

 ###raspberry-iothub-server.js
-Change the connectionString to contain the connection string to your IoTHub.
-You can obtain the connection string using device explorer.
+Change the connectionString to contain the connection string of your newly provisioned IoTHub.
+You can obtain the connection string using device explorer which is part of the IoT Hub SDK.
 Go to the management tab, click list and then right click on the device showing and select the "copy connection string for selected device".

 By default this script creates a web server on port 8080 but you can change this by changing the `const PORT` to what ever value you wish.
+You will also need to change the server setting from localhost to your Pi's IP address or the name of your Pi.